Big Spring Park Fall

 NA-Railroad-Museum2-1024x768

-October 30 & November 6
+October 28 & November 4

 There is something magical about taking the train!
 Huntsville has the North Alabama Railroad Museum which allows us to offer seasonal events.
 This is the time of year when the leaves put on their show for us, and there’s nothing like a scenic train trip through the colorful foliage on the Mercury & Chase Railroad.
-You can also check out their Punkin’ Pickin’ Extravaganza on October 16th.
-Website
+You can also check out their Punkin’ Pickin’ Extravaganza on October 14th.

-BBQ and Bluegrass Festival
+Whistlestop BBQ Festival

 Scott’s Orchard Apple Picking